 Medical Waste 101: What Are the Different Types of Medical Waste?

 All healthcare workers will be familiar with the challenge of sorting and disposing of medical waste.
-This is a task that comes with high stakes.
-Improper disposal has a variety of consequences, such as increased health risks, like needlestick injury, and a negative environmental impact.
-At Daniels Health, we endeavor to help healthcare facilities manage their medical waste confidently, compliantly and efficiently.
+This task comes with high stakes—improper disposal has a variety of consequences, such as increased health risks, like needlestick injuries, and a negative environmental impact.
+At Daniels Health, we are committed to helping healthcare facilities manage their medical waste confidently, compliantly and efficiently.

 In this article, we’ll delve into the different types of medical waste and how to keep your employees safe when handling and disposing of it.
 This information will help you ensure compliant medical waste management in your facility.